 - Travel warnings.
 The US has issued travel warnings for several different countries.
 The only Level 4 (Do not travel) warning related to COVID-19 is for China.
 Individuals who are considering international travel should check the COVID-19-specific information on their destination country available on the Department of State’s website.

 - In-bound travel restrictions – China & Iran.
 There is currently an entry ban for foreign nationals who have visited China or Iran within 14 days of seeking admission to the US.
 There are exceptions for US citizens, lawful permanent residents, immediate family members of U.S. citizens and lawful permanent residents, and certain others.
-See the CDC website for more information.

 - In-bound travel restrictions – Europe.
 Effective March 13, 2020, at 11:59 pm EDT, an entry ban will go into effect for individuals who have been physically present in one of the 26 countries of the Schengen Area within 14 days before their attempted entry.
 With this restriction, there are exceptions for US citizens, lawful permanent residents, their spouses and children under 21, certain other family members, and certain others.
-See the White House proclamation for details.

 - Quarantine.
 Currently, the only mandatory quarantine is for US citizens who have visited China’s Hubei Province within 14 days before reentry.
 However, government agencies are in the process of setting up advanced screenings and quarantine requirements for individuals who are returning from other parts of Mainland China, and these protocols could extend to others as well.
 Quarantine protocols are changing quickly and vary greatly depending on point of origin and destination.